shundhammer/qdirstat/README.md

     QDirStat had always escaped such single quotes, but not the way common shells (Bash, Zsh) expect it: They don't want a backslash in front of that embedded single quote.
-Rather, you need to terminate the string with a single quote, start a new one with double quotes only containing the embedded single quote, and then re-open the old string.
+Rather, you need to terminate the string with a single quote, escape the embedded quote with a backslash (or put it into double quotes), and then re-open the old string with another single quote.

-    Thus, `'Don't do this'` becomes `'Don'"'"'t do this'`.
+    Thus, `'Don't do this'` becomes `'Don'\''t do this'`.

-    Yikes.
-This is so utterly broken by design I can't find proper words for it.
-I just wonder how much other software is out there that does it the way most people would expect it: Trying to use a backslash to escape that embedded single quote (`'Don\'t do this'`).
+    This is certainly not what most people expect.
+I just wonder how much other software is out there that does it the intuitive way: Just escape the single quote with a backslash (`'Don\'t do this'`).

     Of course, such file names should be avoided entirely, but you can't help some slightly broken MP3 ripper program doing it, so it needs to be handled